 - Proper dance clothes should be worn to all classes accompanied by the dance shoes that are required.
 Instructors need to see how the body is moving to prevent injury, and ensure proper placement and technique.

 - Please label or initial your child’s shoes and keep them in a dance bag.
 Dancers are responsible for their own belongings.

 - Use the locker and cubbies to store bags, shoes, coats, etc. Remove food items from lockers before leaving the studio.

 - Bring your positive attitude to class and leave your troubles at the door.
-Negative attitudes or inappropriate behavior by a student or parent could result in dismissal from class or the studio.
+Negative attitudes or inappropriate behavior by a student, parent or legal guardian could result in dismissal from the studio without tuition refund.

-- No food, drinks (except for water) in the studio rooms.
+- No food, drinks in the studio rooms.

-- No chewing gum in class, it is a choking hazard.
+- No chewing gum or candy in class, it is a choking hazard.

 - Do not wear dangly earrings or necklaces to class for safety reasons.

 - Avoid distractions and disruptions.
 Class time is a time to learn and not socialize – please do not distract others from learning by talking during class.
 Listening carefully is a critical part of the learning experience.